raymyun/Personal-Website/README.md

 ### TODO:
+- (Urgent) Display resume at bottom of About Page
 - (Urgent) Add links to my socials
 - (Urgent) Audio is too quiet, need to test what volume is appropriate
 - (Urgent) C++ and Python Icons need transparent backgrounds